-Think back to the list you made in the last section when you identified what makes your offering unique.
-What problem is it solving or what sets it apart from everything like it?
+Think back to the list you made in the last section when you identified your offering unique.
+What problem is it solving, or what sets it apart from everything like it?
 The answer should be your main point.
-Cut any copy that doesn’t support it.
+Cut any copy that doesn't support it.

-Following on from the previous point, addressing customer needs is more than just listing the main features of your product and calling it a day
+Following on from the previous point, addressing customer needs is more than just listing your product's main features and calling it a day.

-More often than not in advertising, you are not selling the product itself, but the lifestyle it will help you achieve or the kind of person it will help you become.
+More often than not, in advertising, you are not selling the product itself, but the lifestyle it will help you achieve or the kind of person it will help you become.
 Think of Maria in the last section.
-It’s not only about looking younger, it about enhancing a luxe lifestyle.
+It's not only about looking younger; it's about enhancing a luxe lifestyle.

 Including specific details about your offering is a great way of making it stand out.
 It will: